andreaskurth/memora-rs/README.md

     # to be added for outputs).
     #
     # Inputs are the paths your build flow uses to build the outputs of an artifact.
 For example,
-    # this could be source code or configuration files.
-Each input must be checked into the Git
+    # this could be source code, Makefiles, or configuration files.
+Each input must be checked into
-    # repository.
-The list of inputs must be complete; that is, when none of the inputs changes
+    # the Git repository.
+The list of inputs must be complete; that is, when none of the inputs
-    # between two Git objects (e.g., a commit), the entire artifact is considered identical for
+    # changes between two Git objects (e.g., a commit), the entire artifact is considered identical
-    # those two objects.
+    # for those two objects.
 One input may be used in more than one artifact.
     inputs:
       - a
       - b